joergmlpts/nature-id/README.md

  97.6%     species Water Smartweed (Persicaria amphibia)
 ```

-These probabitities can guide the identification: define a threshold and as result report the taxon with the lowest probability that is larger or equal to this threshold.
+These probabitities can be used to guide identification: define a threshold and report as result the taxon with the lowest probability that is larger than or equal to this threshold.
 In this example for a threshold of 95% an identification to species *Persicaria amphibia* has been achieved.
 For a threshold of 99%, this is only an identification to order *Caryophyllales*.
-95% and 99% would be unusually high thresholds; Seek, I think, uses a threshold of 70%.
+95% and 99% would be unusually high thresholds; Seek, I believe, uses a threshold of 70%.

 ## Command-line Options

-This script is a command-line tool.
-It is called with options, file names and directory names as arguments.
+This script is a command-line utility.
+It is called with options, filenames and directory names as arguments.
 These options are supported:

 ```
 Usage: nature_id.py [-h] [-m MODEL] [-a] [-l] [-s] [-r RESULT_SIZE] file/directory [file/directory ...]